Common Volleyball Injuries: Tips, Prevention, and Treatment

 Volleyball has become an increasingly competitive and popular sport.
 Young players not only play for middle or high school teams, but also try out for traveling or league teams between seasons.

 This continuous play of one sport can lead to overuse injuries in the shoulders, knees, and other areas of the body.
-A varied workout routine with proper rest periods helps prevent overuse injuries in volleyball.
+A varied workout routine with proper rest periods helps prevent overuse volleyball injuries.

-Taking part in proper volleyball training, including a conditioning, strengthening, and flexibility program, will increase power, endurance, and agility, which can help young volleyball players stay injury free and on the court.
+Taking part in proper volleyball training, including a program that addresses strength and conditioning, and flexibility, will increase power, endurance, and agility.
+A comprehensive training program can help young volleyball players stay injury free and on the court.

 Common Volleyball Injuries

-Some of the most common injuries that occur in volleyball include:
+Some of the most common volleyball injuries that occur in volleyball include:

 - Shoulder injuries — Constant use of the arms can cause volleyball players to suffer from: